Introduction to Python

 Hola desde la función del modulo3

-And if I run it as a standalone script, the module_function
+And if I run it as a standalone script, the function funcion_del_modulo

 !python introduccion_python/modulo3.py